JerryLMJ/LMJPageControl/README.en.md

 - **2016.1.22（1.0.0）：**
 Given the width and height of the control, two methods of initializing the control are given:
-1. Initialize the controller by normal/selected image
+1、Initialize the controller by normal/selected image
-2. Initialize the controller by using the normal/selected color
+2、Initialize the controller by using the normal/selected color